MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 [Partner Nomination Form](https://appsource.microsoft.com/en-us/partners/list-consulting-service)

 ## The Ready to Go program
-The Ready to Go program is designed to support you in bringing your Microsoft [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)] offers into Microsoft Appsource.
+The Ready to Go program is designed to support you in bringing your Microsoft [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] offers into Microsoft Appsource.
 The program holds:

 - [Online learning](http://aka.ms/ReadyToGoOnlineLearning)
 - [Training and workshops](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-ready-to-go#the-ready-to-go-coaching)
 - [Microsoft Collaborate platform](http://aka.ms/Collaborate)

-Learn more on how you can build a Dynamics 365 Business Central offering in the [Ready to Go program](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-ready-to-go) details.
+Learn more on how you can build a [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] offering in the [Ready to Go program](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-ready-to-go) details.
 If you have questions or feedback about the **Ready to Go** program offering, you can [contact us](mailto:dyn365bep@microsoft.com).

 <!--